Cypriot pound: Decimalisation

-In 1955, the British colonial authorities decimalised the Cypriot pound, using the "pound and mil" system proposed in 1855 by Sir William Brown MP, that the pound be divided into 1,000 parts, each called a mil (rather than 960 farthings).
+In 1955, the British colonial authorities decimalised the Cypriot pound, using the "pound and mil" system proposed in 1855 by Sir William Brown MP, where the pound is divided into 1,000 parts, each called a mil (rather than 960 farthings).
 Although this system was never adopted in the United Kingdom, it was used in several British colonies, including Hong Kong from 1863 to 1866, and the British Mandate of Palestine from 1927 until 1948.
 This latter example may have been the impetus to use a pound-mil system in Cyprus as the Palestine pound was for a brief period accepted as legal tender in Cyprus.

 The Cypriot pound was decimalised in 1955 at 1,000 mils (μιλς, mil) to the pound.
 Colloquially, the 5 mil coin was known as a piastre (not an exact equivalence; the piastre was equal to 5 5/9 mils) and the 50 mil coin as a shilling (an exact equivalence).

 The subdivision was changed to 100 cents (σεντ, sent) to the pound on 3 October 1983.
 At that time, the smallest coin still in circulation was that of 5 mils.
 This was renamed as 1/2c, but soon was abolished.
 Mil-denominated coins are no longer legal tender.

 Towards the end of the Cypriot pound's circulation, some cashiers omitted the 1c and 2c coins from the change they gave.
 Owner-operated businesses often rounded down the net amount to be paid to the nearest multiple of 5c.

 Towards the euro

 The Cypriot pound was replaced by the euro on 1 January 2008.
 The currency entered the Exchange Rate Mechanism II on 2 May 2005 and it was limited within the band of £C 0.585274 ±15% per euro.
 A formal application to adopt the euro was submitted on 13 February 2007.
 On May 16, 2007, Cyprus, along with Malta, received the European Commission's approval for this and was confirmed by the European Parliament on 20 June 2007 and the EU leaders on 21 June 2007.
 The permanent exchange rate, €1.00 = £C 0.585274, was decided by the EU Finance Ministers on 10 July 2007.
-From 12 July 2007 to 5 December 2007, the exchange rate remained at £ C0.5842.
+From 12 July 2007 to 5 December 2007, the exchange rate remained at £C 0.5842.
 Since 7 December 2007, the rate has been fixed at the irrevocable rate, €1 = £C 0.585274.

 In summer 2006, the Bank of Cyprus started including on its statements the indicative balance in euros.
 The Cyprus Telecommunications Authority followed suit with its bills two months later.
 A small number of shops also showed indicative euro totals on their receipts.
 By late autumn 2006, the number of banks and shops offering indicative euro equivalents on their statements and pricing had increased significantly.